ScottBrenner/cfn-lint-action/README.md

 This Action for [CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint/) enables arbitrary actions for interacting with CloudFormation Linter to validate CloudFormation yaml/json templates against the CloudFormation spec and additional checks.
 Includes checking valid values for resource properties and best practices.

+Version 1 of this Action is deprecated.
+Please see [Upgrading from Version 1?](https://github.com/ScottBrenner/cfn-lint-action#upgrading-from-version-1) for instructions on upgrading.

 ![screenshot](screenshot.png)

 ## Usage